Nexplore Travel

 Silk Route (Photo: Tarunjyoti Tewari)

-Zuluk is a small pristine town frequent mostly by offbeat seekers.
-It is a very small settlement town that obliges a populace of around 700.
+Zuluk is a small, pristine town frequented mostly by offbeat seekers.
+It is a very small settlement town that serves a population of around 700.
 Amid August and September, Zuluk is drenched in different shades of wild blossoms.
 Check our North Sikkim Tour Packages to help you plan your trip to Sikkim.

 Borong | offbeat places in Sikkim